-For best fuel economy and genset operation reset the carburetor for the altitude of the lake or river (Figure 8).
-For the effect of altitude on maximum power, see LOADING THE GENSET (Page 10).
+Gasoline Models - For best fuel economy and genset operation reset the carburetor for the current altitude (Figure 2-2).
+Look at road maps and road signs.
+For the effect of altitude on maximum power, see LOADING THE GENSET (Page 2-2).

-ACAUTION Operating the genset at low altitude with a high altitude setting can cause power loss, overheating and engine damage.
+▲ CAUTION Operating the genset at low altitude with a high altitude setting can cause power loss, overheating and engine damage.
 Always reset when returning to lower altitudes.